This article shows you how to set the security context and grant access to the monitored entities using policies.

 host property set using automated rules or host properties set using OneAgent configuration via command-line interface.

-Tags assigned through environment variables or Topology and Smartscape API can't be used for setting the security context.
+Tags assigned through environment variables or Topology and Smartscape API can't be used to set the security context.

-Additionally, it will also set the security context for all entities that are reported from this host, for example, process group instance, host, etc.
+Additionally, it will set the security context for all entities reported from this host, such as process group instances and hosts.

 To set a security context using oneagentctl